-Big Horn Meats was founded in the depths of Pennsylvania’s finest glaciated soils.
+Big Horn Meats was founded in the depths of north west Pennsylvania’s Allegheny Mountain region.
 While grocery stores vend mystery meats and dubious dairy, Big Horn connects the eater to the land, providing edibles which pass from our pastures to your table.
 It’s farming at its fundamentals.
 Farmer sustains soil.
 Soil sustains animal.
 Animal sustains the community.
 So we’re out to nourish our entire ecosystem, leaving no compost unturned in our stewardship of the land.
 Because food tastes better when it’s cultivated in healthy earth, and happy animals feed healthier communities.

 Out to Pasture